 Due to come into effect on 25th May 2018, the General Data Protection Regulation (GDPR) has been passed to give EU citizens better protection over their personal data, and more specifically how it is handled by organisations.
 So what do we know about GDPR for apps and app development?

 You can read the full documentation on the GDPR here, but in short, the regulations include;

 Violation and failure to comply with any of the GDPR regulations will result in a fine of 4% annual turnover, or 20 million Euros.
-And one of the key requirements from the GDPR is that businesses can prove that they are adhering to the regulations when asked, providing documentation to support the changes made and the procedures in place to protect user data.
+And one of the key requirements from the GDPR is that businesses can prove that they are adhering to the regulations when asked.
+Providing documentation to support the changes made and the procedures in place to protect user data.

-In addition to this, your developers, whether they are in house or an app development agency, should encrypt and secure any data that moves between your app and the server, in addition to adequate hashing of user passwords.
+In addition to this, your developers, whether they are in house or an app development agency, should encrypt and secure any data that moves between your app and the server.
+In addition to adequate hashing of user passwords.

 Meaning that users can not only request changes to their data, but they can request to have all their data deleted.
 All organisations will need to have a system or process in place to locate the specific data and remove it.
 This includes all services and backup systems, so the data cannot be recovered from anywhere.